aregsar/aregsarblog/blog/2019/how-to-setup-your-github-pages-blog-structure-in-five-minutes/index.md

       {{ "{{" }} content }}
 ```

-Markdown can not be used in the layout.html file since the layout is a html file and will not be converted by jekyll.
+Markdown can not be used in the layout.html file since the layout is a html file and will not be transformed by jekyll.

-The snppet above shows the anchor tags pasted right above the `{{ "{{" }} content }}` parameter.
+The snippet above shows the anchor tags pasted right above the `{{ "{{" }} content }}` parameter.

 ## Added markdown navigation links and content to home page